TipsMake the most out of your YogurtNest

 Tip #5 – You can make the amount of yogurt that actually suits your needs

 With the YogurtNest you may opt to make one large (or small) jar of yogurt, or several layers of jars, of different shapes and sizes.
 The natural cork insulation layer, specially formulated for YogurtNest jars, keeps the jars content at the proper temperature to make high-quality yogurt.

-Tip #6 – You may shape the interior chamber of the YogurtNest so that it fits the jars you have available
+Tip #6 – Before use, you may shape the interior chamber of the YogurtNest so that it fits the jars or

 Place both your hands inside the YogurtNest and turn it upside down, allowing the cork to accumulate near its mouth.
-Then, place it back in its natural position, shaping the inner chamber with your hands, so that it will more easily accommodate the jars to incubate.
-Massages the cork externally in order to transfer the cork grains from the areas where they are in excess to the areas where they are needed.
+Then, place it back in its natural position, shaping the inner chamber with your hands, so that it will more easily accommodate the jars to incubate, the pot, the bread dough or the containers with food and drinks.
+Massage the cork, externally, in order to transfer the cork grains from the areas where they are in excess to the areas where they are needed.
 Seal with the beret and tie the lacing.

 Tip #7 – How to prevent staining your YogurtNest